psycopg/psycopg2/doc/src/advanced.rst

-The same loop should be also used to perform nonblocking queries: after sending a query via `~cursor.execute()` or `~cursor.callproc()`, call `!poll()` on the connection available from `cursor.connection` until it returns `!POLL_OK`, at which pont the query has been completely sent to the server and, if it produced data, the results have been transferred to the client and available using the regular cursor methods:
+The same loop should be also used to perform nonblocking queries: after sending a query via `~cursor.execute()` or `~cursor.callproc()`, call `!poll()` on the connection available from `cursor.connection` until it returns `!POLL_OK`, at which point the query has been completely sent to the server and, if it produced data, the results have been transferred to the client and available using the regular cursor methods: